Super easy carrot sheet cake frosted with a super light and fluffy cream cheese frosting made out of sweetened condensed milk!

 - 1 1/4 cup all-purpose flour, spooned and leveled and sifted

 - 1 cup granulated sugar

 - 1/4 cup Eagle Brand Sweetened Condensed Milk

 - 1 cup powdered sugar, spooned and leveled

 - 3/4 cup heavy whipping cream

-- Preheat the oven to 350F and use cooking spray and parchment paper to grease an 8-inch cake pan.
+- Preheat the oven to 350F/177C convection (or 325F/162C conventional) and use cooking spray and parchment paper to grease an 8-inch cake pan.

-- In a medium bowl, whisk together flour, salt, baking soda, cinnamon and walnuts.
+- In a medium bowl, whisk together the flour, salt, baking soda, cinnamon and walnuts.
 Set aside.

-- Fold in dry ingredients until mostly combined and then add in carrots and pineapples, folding until fully combined.
+- Fold in the dry ingredients until they are mostly combined and then add in the carrots and pineapples, folding until everything is fully combined.

 - Pour into the prepared cake pan and bake for 35 minutes, until a toothpick inserted in the center comes out clean.

-- Remove and allow to cool completely before frosting.
+- Remove the cake and allow it to cool completely before frosting.